artem701/pygad/docs/source/pygad_more.rst

 ----------------

 This is a dummy example where the fitness function returns a random value.
-Note that the instance of the ``pygad.GA`` class is passed as the last parameter of all functions.
+Note that the instance of the ``pygad.pygad.GA`` class is passed as the last parameter of all functions.

 .. code:: python

-   import pygad
+   import pygad.pygad
    import numpy

    def fitness_func(ga_instanse, solution, solution_idx):